Vessels

 Harlequin

 The Harlequin (1892) was a steam fishing vessel.
 Here we can see the frustrations recorded by Rev. Green, "I have met with much greater difficulty in finding a steamer for the work in 1891 than in 1890.
-The Fingal is not available, and the Harlequin is so much more expensive a vessel that to keep expenses within the funds available, it has been necessary to limit our cruise to one of three months".
+The Fingal is not available, and the Harlequin is so much more expensive a vessel that to keep expenses within the funds available".

 Granuaile